amathsow/dymab/README.md

-# C-DyMAB: Anytime Cluster-Based Multi-Agent Path Planning Using Non-Stationary Multi-Armed Bandit and Adaptive Large Neighborhood Search
+# DyMAB: Anytime Multi-Agent Path Planning Using Non-Stationary Multi-Armed Bandit and Adaptive Large Neighborhood Search

-C-DyMAB (Cluster-Based Dynamic Multi-Armed Bandit for Neighborhood Selection), a novel anytime algorithm for MAPF problems.
-C-DyMAB integrates dynamic high-level clustering based on agent positions with low-level path optimization using Non-Stationary MAB and ALNS.
+DyMAB, a novel anytime algorithm for MAPF problems that integrates non-stationary (dynamic) multi-armed bandit (MAB) framework into Adaptive Large Neighborhood Search (ALNS).
+Using a windowed Queue of size W to track recent rewards, DyMAB efficiently adapts neighborhood selection at each step, ensuring that the most effective heuristic is used.

 We have implemented 2 versions of DyMAB tailored for Non-sationnary MAB : DyMAB($\alpha$-UCB) and DyMAB($\epsilon$-Greedy)